Feltus History, Family Crest & Coats of Arms

 Early Notables of the Feltus family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Feltus Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Feltus Notables in all our PDF Extended History products and printed products wherever possible.

 Feltus Settlers in Australia in the 19th Century

-- James Feltus, aged 37, a labourer, who arrived in South Australia in 1850 aboard the ship "Sultana" CITATION[CLOSE]
+- James Feltus, aged 37, a labourer, who arrived in South Australia in 1850 aboard the ship "Sultana"

 - John Balfour Feltus, aged 3, who arrived in South Australia in 1859 aboard the ship "David McIvor"